kislerdm/terraform-provider-neon/docs/resources/role.md

 description: |-
   Project Role.
 Note that User and Role are synonymous terms in Neon.
   See details: https://neon.tech/docs/manage/users/
-  ~> Password will be reset upon import of the Role resource.
 ---

 # neon_role (Resource)

 Project Role. **Note** that User and Role are synonymous terms in Neon.
 See details: https://neon.tech/docs/manage/users/

-~> Password will be reset upon import of the Role resource.

 ## Example Usage